Accessories & Other

 When the pickleball player has developed flexibility, their confidence goes sky high, and guess what, they're having fun!

 Flexibility training with the Pilates Method is movement Balance training.
+This is where Reformer Pilates stands apart from passive stretching routines.

-This type of movement-based flexibility training works well for pickleball players because when the brain and body have practiced movements that are specific to the sport players ultimately perform better.
+This type of movement-based flexibility training works well for pickleball players because when the brain and body have practiced movements that are specific to the sport, players ultimately perform better.

 Training the brain and body together allows players to perform at the highest level without injury.

-The springs bring in the control aspect as well as alignment and precision delivering flexibility gains, strength and stability as well as core and back strength.
+Side Splits on the Pilates Reformer with rotational reaches simulate the movements at the net.
+The springs bring in the control aspect as well as alignment and precision, delivering flexibility gains, strength and stability as well as core and back strength.

-Strength and is critical for maintaining pelvis and spinal alignment in the dropshot.
+Power and control while serving and returning comes from Core Strength and is critical for maintaining pelvis and spinal alignment in the dropshot.
 In other words, if a player wants to play for a long time, they need core strength.

-I’m not talking about crunches which only strengthens the superficial muscles.
+I'm not talking about crunches, which only strengthens the superficial muscles.
 The Pilates Method focuses on breathing techniques that strengthen the deepest abdominal muscles, aka the Core.

-The Core is the diaphragm, pelvic floor, psoas, transverse abdominus, internal/external obliques and rectus abdominus.
+The Core is the diaphragm, pelvic floor, psoas, transverse abdominus, internal/external obliques, and rectus abdominus.

-Every single Pilates exercise turns on the deep core muscles and within a few classes most people experience better tone in their abdominals, less low back and neck pain and better pickleball performance.
+Every single Pilates exercise turns on the deep core muscles, and within a few classes most people experience better tone in their abdominals, less low back and neck pain, and better pickleball performance.

-Reformer Pilates for the pickleball win!
+Reformer Pilates for the Pickleball Win

 Because the Pilates Reformer uses springs as resistance, it simulates the way our muscles work while playing pickleball by shortening and lengthening.

-When we train our muscles for strength they contract or shorten and when we stretch our muscles they lengthen.
+When we train our muscles for strength they contract or shorten, and when we stretch our muscles they lengthen.
 The Reformer allows for this strengthening and lengthening all while focusing the mind on the breath and core.
-Reformer Pilates is for men and women of all ages and all backgrounds.

 Just like pickleball, Pilates is for Everybody!

-Bonus Reformer Pilates Benefit – The Mind-Body Connection!
-By strength training your mind-body connection, also known as proprioception (an awareness of yourself in space), through a Reformer Pilates for Pickleball training program, the pickleball player is having fun because they’ve developed strength, flexibility and core strength.
+By strength training your mind-body connection, also known as proprioception (an awareness of yourself in space), through a Reformer Pilates for Pickleball training program, the pickleball player is having fun because they've developed strength, flexibility, and core strength.
 Fear of falling is gone!

-About the author:
+About the Author:

 For more information, see below: